 It’s true, that as Australians, we should be able to come together and celebrate the things about our nation that we’re proud of and grateful for.
 However, celebrating these things on the 26th January can divide us as Australians by marginalising and offending many Indigenous people who see this date as commencing a chain of events that had disastrous consequences for many Indigenous people.

-The negative affects of colonisation continue to have very real impact on the lives of many Indigenous Australians in the form of intergenerational trauma, generational poverty, health disparity, disconnection from culture, disappearance of language, family separation, social discrimination and more.
+The negative effects of colonisation continue to have very real impact on the lives of many Indigenous Australians in the form of intergenerational trauma, generational poverty, health disparity, disconnection from culture, disappearance of language, family separation, social discrimination and more.
 Aboriginal actor and writer, Nakkiah Lui, explains:

 “I’m an Aboriginal woman in her 20s… but it’s only four generations back that my family felt the direct consequences of foreigners invading our land.
 There’s my great-great grandmother, who survived a massacre; my great grandfather, who was forced back to the mission after his father died and wasn’t allowed to own land; my grandfather, who was given “dog tags” dictating he was an “honorary white man” after he returned from being a prisoner of war in World War II; my mother, who was encouraged to not finish high school because she was Aboriginal.
 This is why, for us, Australia Day is a day of mourning.”